onivim/oni/PLAN.md

 - Syntax highlighting
     - Support document symbol

+- How to express keyword from language server plugin?

 - Completion: Why are details not showing?
 - Does 'workspace/didChangeWatchedFiles' need to be supported?